Reproductive system of gastropods: Simultaneous hermaphrodites

 Pulmonate land gastropods are simultaneous hermaphrodites and their reproductive system is complex.
 It is all completely internal, except for genital protrusion (eversion) during mating.
 The outer opening of the reproductive system is called the "genital pore"; it is positioned on the right-hand side, very close to the head of the animal.
 This opening is virtually invisible, however, unless it is actively in use.

 The love-dart (if present) is produced and stored in the stylophore (often called dart sac) and shot by a forceful eversion of this organ.
-The mucus glands produce the mucus that is deposited on the dart before shooting.
+The mucous glands produce the mucus that is deposited on the dart before shooting.
 The penis is intromitted to transfer the spermatophore.
 The sperm container is formed in the epiphallus, while the spermatophore's tail is formed by the flagellum.
 When a bursa tract diverticulum is present, the spermatophore is received in this organ.
 Together with the bursa tract and bursa copulatrix these form the spermatophore-receiving organ, which digest sperm and spermatophores.
 Sperm swim out via the tail of the spermatophore to enter the female tract and reach the sperm storage organ (spermathecae) within the fertilization pouch-spermathecal complex.

 Variability (polymorphism) of reproductive system in stylommatophorans is common feature.
 Such variability may include: